Illusion of explanatory depth: Management

 It is thought that the effects of IOED, especially in politics, can be reduced by asking people to explain the topic rather than only asking people to provide reasons for their beliefs.
 The specific ways in which people are asked to explain the topic are important, as they may backfire.
 This was found in research that showed when people are asked to "justify their position", people's beliefs become more extreme.
 Asking for "reasons" may lead people to strengthen their beliefs by selectively thinking of support for their position, while asking for "explanations" may lead them to confront their lack of knowledge.

 Original experiment

 The term for IOED was coined by Yale researchers Leonid Rozenblit and Frank Keil in 2002.
 One inspiration for the IOED concept was research in change blindness suggesting at the time that people grossly overestimated their own spatial memory.

 In the experiment they conducted with 16 Yale undergraduate students, they asked them to rate their understanding of devices and simple items.
-They were then asked to generate a detailed explanation of how they worked and then rerate their understanding of their understanding of that item.
+They were then asked to generate a detailed explanation of how they worked and then rerate their understanding of that item.
 Consistently, ratings were lower after generating an explanation, suggesting they then began to understand that they lacked understanding of that item after attempting to explain.
 Rozenblit and Keil concluded that having to explain basic concepts or mechanisms, confronts people with the reality that they may not understand the subject as much as they think they do.